nzhagen/fpp_tools/README.md

 $B = \frac{1}{4} \big( I_0 + I_1 + I_2 + I_3 \big), \quad C = \frac{1}{2} \big[ (I_1 - I_3)^2 + (I_0 - I_2)^2 \big]^{1/2}, \qquad \phi = \mathrm{arctan} \Big( \frac{I_1 - I_3}{I_0 - I_2} \Big)$

 The arctangent function will produce a **wrapped** phase.
 Once we unwrap this, we get a steadily increasing (or decreasing) function.
 When viewing a flat object, the unwrapped phi should be a tilted plane.
+This approach is calculated using the `fpp_4frames()` function.

 If we take a sequence of images without an object, and then a second sequence with an object placed in front of the background, then the difference $\Delta \phi$ between these two phase images gives us the height $z$ of the object in units of radians.